gitkraken/gitkraken-client-docs/gitkraken-client/how-to-install-self-hosted.md

 sudo /usr/local/bin/docker-compose up
 ```

-<span>8.</span> Navigate to http://localhost:3000 and complete the setup
+<span>9.</span> Navigate to http://localhost:3000 and complete the setup
-(the port in the URL should match the port from step 3, if it was changed).
+(the port in the URL should match the port from step 3, and the URL should match step 4, if either was changed).